sshaar/clef2020-factchecking-task2/README.md

 | 222 | Former U.S. Vice President Joe Biden owns the largest mansion in his state. | Does Joe Biden Own the Largest Mansion in His State? |
 | 503 | "U.S. Sen. Bernie Sanders compared Baltimore to a ""third world country."""  | Did U.S. Sen. Bernie Sanders Say Baltimore Was Like a ‘Third World Country’? |
 | ... |

+__Note__: Not all verified claims in the file have a corresponding tweet.

 ### Queries file